ssh-juan/python-100-days/readme.md

 else:
     do this
 ```
+- FOR LOOPS - There are 2 types of 'for' loops: 'for' using lists and 'for' using range
-- FOR LOOP FOR LISTS
+1. FOR LISTS
 ```python
 for item in list_of_items:
     #do something
     #for the 'item', we give a name for a single item
 ```
-- RANGE - `range(a, b, c)`
+2. RANGE - `range(a, b, c)`
     - Creates a range from 'a' to 'b' (obs.: **NOT INCLUDING** the last number 'b').
 Has to be used in conjunction with another function.
     - 'c' is optional.
 Is a "step" function that will jump characters from the number you input in.
         - Example: `range(1, 10, 3)` - It will steps 3 by 3.
 Result will be: `1, 4, 7, 10`

   - FOR LOOP WITH RANGE
 ```python
 for number in range(a, b)
     print(number)